Use the Tanzu Mission Control CLI to attach a cluster running on a network that is protected by a proxy server.

-To attach a cluster that is running behind a proxy server, you must use the Tanzu Mission Control CLI.
+To attach a cluster that is running behind a proxy server, you can use the Tanzu Mission Control CLI.
 The

-tmc cluster attach command in this procedure generates a YAML manifest that you can run on your cluster to attach it to your Tanzu Mission Control organization.
+tmc cluster attach command in this procedure generates a YAML manifest and runs it on your cluster to attach it to your Tanzu Mission Control organization.

 This procedure is only necessary if your cluster is running behind a proxy server.
 If your cluster is not behind a proxy server, you can attach it as described in Attach a Cluster.

-- Make sure you have already created the cluster group in which you want to attach the cluster.
+- To attach a cluster, you must be associated with the clustergroup.edit role on the cluster group in which you want to attach the cluster.

 - On the cluster, you must have admin permissions to install and run the cluster agent extensions.

-- Log in to the Tanzu Mission Control CLI, as described in Log In with the Tanzu Mission Control CLI.
+Download and install the Tanzu Mission Control CLI, as described in Log In with the Tanzu CLI.

 tmc cluster attachcommand with the following flags to register the cluster and generate the YAML.